Bounds and extremal graphs for monitoring edge-geodetic sets in graphs: MEG-extremal graphs

 \begin{proof} Let $v$ be a vertex of $G$ which is neither a cut-vertex nor a simplicial vertex.
 It is enough to show that there exists a neighbor $u$ of $v$ such that any induced $2$-path of the form $uvx$ is part of a $4$-cycle due to Lemmas~\ref{lemma:simpl} and~\ref{lemma:curv}.
 Assume that $v$ belongs to the bag $C_i$.

-Note that, as $v$ is not a simplicial vertex, $C_i$ must contain at least one more vertex in it, say $u$.
+Note that, as $v$ is not a simplicial vertex, then $v$ is adjacent to a vertex in a different bag $C_k$.
+We also assumed $v$ was not a cut-vertex, hence there exists an edge incident to a vertex of $C_k$ and a vertex of $C_i$ distinct from $v$, hence $C_i$ must contain at least one more vertex in it, say $u$.
 Suppose $uvx$ is an induced $2$-path.
 As $u$ and $x$ are non-adjacent, $x$ must belong to a different bag $C_j$.
 Moreover, as $v$ is not a cut vertex, there must be another vertex $w$ in $C_i$ which has an edge with a vertex of $C_j$.
 Thus, due to the definition of a well-partitioned chordal graph, $w$ must be adjacent to both $u$ and $x$.
 That is, $uvxwu$ is a $4$-cycle.
 Hence, $v$ must be part of all MEG-sets of $G$ due to Theorem~\ref{thm meg full}. \end{proof}

 A \textit{split graph} $G$ is graph whose vertices can be partitioned into a clique and an independent set.